ELark2016/bamazon/README.md

 ![UserSelection](https://github.com/ELark2016/bamazon/blob/master/images/UserSelection.png)

 ## Success message is provided along with total cost of purchase
+The user has purchased 2 diamond rings at $1000 each.
 ![OrderReceived](https://github.com/ELark2016/bamazon/blob/master/images/OrderRecvd.png)

 ## Number of available items is decreased from inventory in the database
+Note that there are 7 Diamond Rings available in the database after the purchase
 ![Updated_DB](https://github.com/ELark2016/bamazon/blob/master/images/Updated_DB.png)